-Rent a kayak and explore the coastline, including the area's most interesting historic sites © Jay Gentile / Lonely Planet
+Rent a kayak and explore the historic sites and geological features of the coastline © George Lamson / Shutterstock

 No public parking is available on site, however, and most visitors access the property via tour bus.
 However, there is a better way: by water.
 Tahoe Adventure Company offers kayak tours of Thunderbird Lodge while you can also hire a boat from a local rental company like Action Watersports to explore either location.
 Does it beat a crowded tour bus?
 Yes, it most certainly does.